e-findlay/Compiler_Design/README.md

 The program ensures that predicates contain square brackets and that the value inside the square brackets is an integer.

+If the input contains a valid formula as a prefix in its formula but the entire input formula is not valid, an error will be written to the log file.
+This error will be of the form `Error: Additional characters found at the end of formula that were not matched in parsing`.

 ## Valid Formula

 If the formula is valid, the program will write the formula to the log file.
 For the formula `\forall x ( \exists y ( P ( x , y ) \implies \neg Q ( x ) ) \lor \exists z ( ( ( C = z ) \land Q ( z ) ) \land P ( x , z ) ) )`, the program will write `Success: The Formula: \forall x ( \exists y ( P ( x , y ) \implies \neg Q ( x ) ) \lor \exists z ( ( ( C = z ) \land Q ( z ) ) \land P ( x , z ) ) ) is valid` to the log file.